abingdonpta/abingdonpta/content/roles.md

 The Copy Coordinator is responsible for copying PTA flyers on Monday mornings and distributing the appropriate number of flyers to each classroom teachers' mailbox.
 (The classroom teachers then place the flyers in each student's Tuesday folder.)
 Occasionally, copies may need to be made on a Friday before a holiday on Monday.

+It is ideal to have at least two people in this role, if not more, to ensure coverage each week.
+While we have many ways of sharing information with families, paper flyers are still the best way to get a message across to the most people.

 - **Location**: School
 - **Time of day**: School day
 - **Months**: Year-round